Leaf-Agriculture/docs/docs/beta_features_overview.md

 ---
 <!-- the following links are referenced throughout this document -->

-The beta features contains experimental features that we are working in progress but can be used by our users.
+The beta features contain experimental features that we are working on but can be used by Leaf customers.
-The services available in this section can be updated as we improve
+The services available in this section may be updated as we release improvements.

 Currently, we are working in the following features: